 Finally, construction of the Refined SR14 Build Alternative would also divide established communities, resulting in a loss of cohesion.
-New physical and visual barriers from at-grade or above-grade Build Alternative footprint with the potential to divide existing communities would affect the community of Harold (census block group 60379102051), located south of Lake Palmdale along East Barrel Springs Road, and in a community in Agua Dulce (census block group 60379108101) located near Big Springs Road.
+New physical and visual barriers from at-grade or above-grade Build Alternative footprint with the potential to divide existing communities would affect the community of Harold (census block group 60379102051), south of Lake Palmdale along East Barrel Springs Road, and in a community in Agua Dulce (census block group 60379108101) near Big Springs Road.
 Neither of these communities are EJ populations.
-Therefore, there would be no adverse effect on EJ populations, and this resource area is not discussed further.
+Therefore, there would be no adverse effect on EJ populations from dividing established communities.